 Measurement of Strengths: Achievement tests are often how we measure which kids are the good students.
 For strengths-based learning, you’ll want to do an informal assessment of your child’s strengths and interests – both academic and non-academic.

-Shawna Wingert has a free, downloadable worksheet to guide you through this process on her web site, Not the Former Things here.
+Shawna Wingert has a free, downloadable worksheet to guide you through this process on her web site, Different by Design Learning here.
 Be sure to follow her site as she posts on how she is using strengths-based learning in her homeschool as well.

 Individualization: This is where the magic happens.
 Once you have the strengths/interest profile of your child, it’s time to create a personalized learning experience.
 This is often done spontaneously as you think about and work with your child’s unique strengths, interests, and needs.
 This individualization helps direct attention, motivate, lead to persistence, and spark action that leads to development of interests, discoveries, use of knowledge, strategies, and skills.
 In other words, driven by interest and an enjoyment of learning, our kids are pulling on all of these areas of thinking in a unique learning experience.